deletehead/pen_300_osep_prep/blog.md

 #### I did not like
 Not sure why but it felt like this section wouldn't end.
 Good and bad I suppose.
 The later part with `Microsoft.Workflow.Compiler.exe` was just something I glossed over and didn't really go over.
 I thought it's something I'll go for when/if I need it.

+#### Pain points and stuff to review
+- Need to do 8.4.5.2 Extra Mile...and really that whole 8.4.5 section.